kongtianyi/alfred-timeconvertor/README.md

 # alfred-timestamp
 An alfred workflow that deal with timestamp convert, including i18n features.

-Workflow file are in the repo's root derictory, named `Timestamp I18N.alfredworkflow`.
+Workflow file is in the repo's root derictory, named `Timestamp I18N.alfredworkflow`.
 You can just download it on your mac and double click to install.

 ## Input Format
 ```